Nano Biomedicine and Engineering

 Nano Biomedicine and Engineering is a quarterly peer-reviewed open-access scientific journal that was established in 2009 covering nanotechnology applied to biology, medicine, and engineering.
-It is published by the Tsinghua University Press and sponsored by Shanghai Jiao Tong University.
+It partners with Shanghai Jiao Tong University and is academically supported by China Anti-cancer Association Nano-oncology Committee.
 The editor-in-chief is Daxiang Cui (Shanghai Jiao Tong University).
 The journal publishes basic, clinical, and engineering research articles, reviews, conference proceedings, editorials, and communications.

 Abstracting and indexing

-The journal is abstracted and indexed in the Directory of Open Access Journals, EBSCO databases, Embase, and Scopus.
+The journal is abstracted and indexed in the Ei Compendex, Directory of Open Access Journals, EBSCO databases, Embase, and Scopus.